symfony/symfony-docs/book/translation.rst

 Translations in Templates
 -------------------------

 Most of the time, translation occurs in templates.
-Symfony2 provides native support for both Twig and PHP templates.
+Symfony provides native support for both Twig and PHP templates.

 .. _book-translation-tags: